Federated Domain Generalization: A Survey

 \subsection{Heterogeneity}

-Heterogeneity in FL leads to performance disparities, communication inefficiency, privacy and security risks, bias and fairness issues, scalability limitations, and challenges in generalization across domains.
-In FDG, the participating clients or domains may have significant variations in terms of data distributions, feature representations, or label spaces, leading to a crucial challenge.
-Only a limited number of recent studies paid attention to this challenge, such as data and model heterogeneity challenges \cite{chen2022learning, huang2022learn, zhou2023efficient} and Non-IID \cite{wang2022graphfl}.
+Heterogeneity in FL leads to performance disparities, communication inefficiency, privacy and security risks, bias and fairness issues, scalability limitations, and barriers to generalization across domains.
+In FDG, the participating clients or domains may have significant variations in terms of data distributions, feature representations, or label spaces, leading to a crucial dilemma.
+Only a limited number of recent studies paid attention to this concern, such as data and model heterogeneity tasks \cite{chen2022learning, huang2022learn, zhou2023efficient} and Non-IID \cite{wang2022graphfl}.
 Here are some approaches to solving heterogeneity in FDG: data preprocessing (feature scaling\cite{yu2020heterogeneous}, data augmentation \cite{hao2021towards, de2022mitigating}, or DA \cite{shenaj2023learning, andreux2020siloed}), model adaptation \cite{ma2022state, luo2021cost}, model personalization \cite{tan2022towards}, adaptive aggregation \cite{ji2021emerging}.